-Licensed Professional (Mental Health) Counselor Salary Guide By Region & Specialization
+Counselor Salary Guide By Region & Specialization

 Mental health counselors help people with mental health, emotional, and relationship problems.
 They may also work with other specialists like substance abuse counselors or behavior analysts to support patients who also have drug and substance abuse issues.

-According to the Bureau of Labor Statistics (BLS), mental health counselors “treat clients with a variety of conditions, including anxiety, depression, grief, low self-esteem, stress, and suicidal impulses.”
+According to the Bureau of Labor Statistics (BLS 2025), mental health counselors “treat clients with a variety of conditions, including anxiety, depression, grief, low self-esteem, stress, and suicidal impulses.”
 They may conduct this treatment through one-on-one counseling or with couples or small groups.
 Depending on their specialty, mental health counselors may work with specific populations like college students or the elderly.

-The need for mental health counselors is growing: the BLS (2023) estimates that demand for substance abuse, behavioral disorders, and mental health counselors will grow 18 percent nationally between 2022 and 2032.
+The need for mental health counselors is growing: the BLS (May 2024) estimates that demand for substance abuse, behavioral disorders, and mental health counselors will grow 19 percent nationally between 2023 and 2033.

 There is a particular need for mental health counselors in rural areas, as there is a limited number of mental health professionals working in these areas.
 However, those working in rural areas—particularly the South—typically earn less than urban-based mental health counselors.